Nazareno Ferruggio

-Nazareno Ferruggio (born 1981 in Bari, Italy) is an Italian pianist.
+Nazareno Ferruggio (born 1981 in Bari) is an Italian pianist.

 Biography

-Nazareno Ferruggio is considered a refined Italian pianist.
-He graduated from Pierluigi Camicia’s class with full marks, honours and distinction at the Niccolo Piccini State Conservatorium of music in Bari.
-After completing a postgraduate course at the Musikhochschule Mannheim, Germany in Ragna Schirmer’s class, he finished his studies in the Musikhochschule Bern (Switzerland) with Rada Petkova.
-He also attended Masterclasses with prestigious teachers such as J. Achucarro, K. H. Kaemmerling and Jerome Lowenthal, J. Soriano, and O.Yablonskaya.
+Nazareno Ferruggio graduated from Pierluigi Camicia's classes with full marks, honours and distinction at the Niccolò Piccinni State Conservatory of Music in Bari.
+After completing a postgraduate course at the Musikhochschule Mannheim, Germany in Ragna Schirmer's class, he finished his studies in the Musikhochschule Bern, Switzerland, with Rada Petkova.
+He also attended masterclasses with prestigious teachers such as J. Achucarro, K. H. Kaemmerling and Jerome Lowenthal, J. Soriano, and O. Yablonskaya.

 He has performed in all the continents of the world.
 Lately did concerts tour in South Africa.

-He debuted as a soloist with the Orchestra Sinfonica of Bari, performing Beethoven's Fantasy for choir and orchestra, conducted by Nicola Scardicchio.
+He debuted as a soloist with the Bari Symphonic Orchestra, performing Beethoven's Fantasy for Choir and Orchestra, conducted by Nicola Scardicchio.
 He has won eighteen first prizes in national and international competitions.
 In 2005, he won the prestigious IBLA International Competition Grand Prize with best prize for Claude Debussy's pieces.

 He had his American debut in 2006 at Carnegie Hall in New York and also performed concerts in Little Rock, Arkansas.
 In 2007, he received the Liszt Special Prize at the 8th Grieg International Piano Competition in Oslo, Norway.
-He also toured extensively in Indonesia, where he taught Masterclasses and performed recitals in Jakarta and Surabaya.
+He also toured extensively in Indonesia, where he taught masterclasses and performed recitals in Jakarta and Surabaya.
 In 2008, he had his Austrian debut at the Mozarteum University in Salzburg, Austria, and won a Rotary Scholarship at the Pianale Academy in Fulda, Germany.
-In 2009, he won first prize at the international piano competition ”Premio Valentino.”
-He was a semifinalist at the 15th Gina Bachauer Piano Competition, which ran from June 16 to July 1, 2010, in Salt Lake City.
+In 2009, he won first prize at the international piano competition Premio Valentino.
+He was a semifinalist at the 15th Gina Bachauer Piano Competition, which ran from June 16 to July 1, 2010, in Salt Lake City, Utah.